mfedoseeva/NRP-Traffic-Sign-Detection-for-Autonomous-Driving/Experiment/readme.md

 ```
 docker cp /local/path/street.sdf nrp:/home/bbpnrsoa/nrp/src/Models
 ```
+* you need to have tensorflow object detection api installed in container.
+Follow instructions from readme.txt in the "Project traffic signs" folder.
+* you need to have the frozen_inference_graph.pb and label_map.pbtxt in the following directory "/home/bbpnrsoa/.opt/graph_def"
 * clear cache in browser. if needed run ./nrp_installer.sh restart
 * our experiment will appear as a template under the name "project traffic signs"